Longest Collatz Sequence

 It can be seen that this sequence (starting at $13$ and finishing at $1$) contains $10$ terms.
 Although it has not been proved yet (Collatz Problem), it is thought that all starting numbers finish at $1$.

-NOTE: Once the chain starts the terms are allowed to go above $N$.
+NOTE: Once the chain starts the terms are allowed to go above the bound.

 Submit Answers

-You need to submit in the format: "N:g(N)", possibly with multiple values at once, separated by commas.
+You need to submit in the format: "N:problem(N)", possibly with multiple values at once, separated by commas, with $N$ between $1$ and $50$.

 Top Users